MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 Feature availability and pricing as of early 2026.
 Features and pricing are subject to change.
 Verify current details on each app's website.

 Since MyFitnessPal moved its barcode scanner to the premium tier, finding a MyFitnessPal alternative with barcode scanner capability for free has become a top priority.
 MyNetDiary and Cronometer both offer free barcode scanning tied to curated food databases.
-MyNetDiary’s scanner connects to its 2M+ reviewed database, and Cronometer’s links to its approximately 1.1 million verified items.
-Yazio also includes a free scanner, though its database is not reviewed.
+MyNetDiary’s scanner connects to its staff-reviewed database, and Cronometer’s links to its approximately 1.2 million verified items.
+Yazio also includes a free scanner, though its database isn’t reviewed.
 If a free barcode scanner paired with a quality-controlled database is your non-negotiable, MyNetDiary and Cronometer are the strongest options among the apps we reviewed.

 *Noom offers a limited free trial.
 All prices as of early 2026 and subject to change.
 Prices may vary by platform, region, and promotional offers.
 Verify current pricing on each app's website or app store listing.

 On a pure cost basis, MyNetDiary and Cronometer offer the most generous free tiers among the apps we reviewed.
 MyNetDiary's Premium Plus at $99.99/year is priced comparably to MyFitnessPal’s Premium+ while including additional features such as AI coaching, restaurant menu scanning, and Professional Connect.
-For budget-conscious users, the best free MyFitnessPal alternative is MyNetDiary, which offers scanning, voice logging, and macro tracking at zero cost with no ads.
+For budget-conscious users, the best free MyFitnessPal alternative is MyNetDiary, which offers accurate nutrition tracking for free with scanning, voice logging, and macro tracking at zero cost and no ads.

 If you wear a Garmin, Fitbit, or Apple Watch, integration matters.
 MyFitnessPal still leads in total integrations with 40+ third-party connections, including gym equipment and niche fitness platforms.
 MyNetDiary supports the five most popular platforms (Apple Health, Google Health, Fitbit, Garmin, and Withings), and many additional devices sync through Apple Health and Google Health.
 Cronometer offers approximately 9 direct integrations.
 For the vast majority of users with mainstream wearables, any of the top alternatives should connect without issues.
 MyNetDiary also offers feature-rich watch apps for Apple Watch and Wear OS, with food, water, and weight logging available from your wrist.